 Section 106 of the National Historic Preservation Act requires federal agencies to take into account the impacts of their undertakings on historic properties.
 This environmental assessment evaluates impacts on cultural resources according to NPS Management Policies 2006.
-Compliance with Section 106 of the National Historic Preservation Act is being carried out separately but concurrently with the NEPA compliance process.
+The Cultural Resources Assessment Team has reviewed the proposed project and completed its certification for compliance with Section 106 of the National Historic Preservation Act through the park Programmtic Agreement with SHPO.
+It has determined on May 23, 2017 that there would be No Adverse Effect on historical, cultural, or archeological resources, provided the BMPs and stipulations as listed in Table 1 are followed during all construction activities.Compliance with Section 106 of the National Historic Preservation Act is being carried out separately but concurrently with the NEPA compliance process.